Bussyny-boop/EngageFlowForge_IE_CI_Integration/NOT_IN_EXCLUSION_IMPLEMENTATION.md

 ### Key Tests Verified
 1. `TimingIssueRegressionTest` - Validates XML parsing with real XMLParser.xml
 2. `DataUpdateNotInTest` - Tests NOT_IN filter logic
+3. `NotInExclusionSendRuleTest` - Verifies SEND rules are only processed when CREATE DataUpdate rule covers the alert type and does NOT exclude it via NOT_IN
+   - **Test Case 1**: SEND rule for "Code Blue" is NOT processed when DataUpdate CREATE has `not_in` for "Code Blue"
+   - **Test Case 2**: SEND rule for "Probe Disconnect" IS processed when DataUpdate CREATE has `not_in` for "Code Blue" (i.e., Probe Disconnect is not excluded)
-3. All existing tests continue to pass with new logic
+4. All existing tests continue to pass with new logic

 ## Technical Details